Dean of Academic Services

 Academic Services incorporates many essential services vital to the academic success of our students.
 These services include the Library, Educational Media Center, the Learning Resource Center, the Writing Center, the Testing Center, the Innovation Center for Teaching and Learning, KI (Students With Disabilities Services) and the Theater.

-In the fall of 2011, a vision to incorporate many of the academic services into one location began to take physical shape with the renovation of the first and second floors of the Library building, turning it into a true Learning Commons.
-This Learning Commons is designed to be an active, student-centered learning space offering a variety of academic support services in a comfortable, technology-rich setting that encourages collaboration.
+The Learning Commons is designed to be an active, student-centered learning space offering a variety of academic support services in a comfortable, technology-rich setting that encourages collaboration.
 Services include the campus Testing Center, Student Disability Services, Writing and Content Tutoring, common study and technology areas, Library collections, services and resources and exterior patio areas.
 Some highlights include: